Tahiti (group): 2012: Debut, line-up change, Hasta Luego and Pretty Face

-2013: First overseas promotions, Five Beats of Hearts and Jin's absence
+2013: Promotions in Philippines, Five Beats of Hearts and Jin's absence

 On January 19, 2013, Tahiti performed at the SM Mall of Asia Open Grounds in the Philippines, where they performed with Girls' Generation, Exo, U-KISS, Infinite and Tasty.
 This concert marked Tahiti's first time performing overseas.
 Tahiti also appeared on Philippine Late night show Gandang Gabi Vice as Guest.
 They also appeared on Philippine music show ASAP and TV show It's Showtime.

-On March 11, 2013, Tahiti released the OST track "Don't Know, Don't Know" for the South Korean television series You're the Best, Lee Soon-shin, where they also made a cameo appearance.
+On March 11, 2013, Tahiti released the OST track "Don't Know, Don't Know" for the South Korean television series You Are the Best!, where they also made a cameo appearance.

 Only July 23, 2013, Tahiti celebrated their one-year anniversary and upcoming mini-album release by holding a showcase.
 The group released their first mini-album, Five Beats of Hearts, with the accompanying music video to "Love Sick", on July 25, 2013.
 Jin did not participate in the music video or live performances of "Love Sick" due to the sexual nature of concept as she was a minor.